Welcome to today's edition of the Rush 24-7 podcast.

 You have accused me of saying unflattering things about the unemployed.

-You haven't you say it.
+You didn't say it.

 You haven't given me a chance to respond.